Adventist Development and Relief Agency: International Development Degree Program

 In 1996 ADRA and Andrews University established the ADRA Professional Leadership Institute (APLI).
 The institute provided field-based training and continuing professional education to ADRA staff around the world.
 By the year 2000, the APLI program was used as a model by the Food Aid Management members as an example of "best practices for local capacity building."
 The model was well received by Africare, World Vision, and others.
 By 2003, the ADRA and Andrews University partnership offered a master's degree in International Development.
 More than 160 students had graduated.
 Sixty of those graduates had moved into management positions across the network.
 Seventh-day Adventist institutions of higher education on four continents offered degrees in International Development.

 United Nations

 The United Nations Economic and Social Council (ECOSOC) granted ADRA general Consultative Status in 1997.

 Emergency response

 As of 2014, ADRA International had responded to approximately 60 emergencies worldwide, by which more than 127,000 people have directly benefited.

+Ten years later, in 2024, ADRA had an outreach to 120 countries resulting in over 1,600 projects reaching over 21 million lives.

+Foundational Beliefs

+The Adventist Development and Relief Agency (ADRA) is a humanitarian agency that is faith based.
+Their outreach targets nations that experience poverty, disaster-struck areas, lack of educational opportunities and populations needing advocacy.

+This organization has made strides of holistic efforts for the perseverance of human well-being.
+This organization is motivated by religious beliefs regarding humanity and distributes social service through volunteers.

+Although faith based and operated by the Seventh-Day Adventist Church, they do not discriminate.
+With a motto of, “to serve humanity so all may live as God intended,” their belief is in giving freely to all in need.
+ADRA believes in human rights, yet are motivated by their religious beliefs.
+ADRA is funded through several contributions such as donations from corporations, community, governmental and nongovernmental organizations.

+Their outlook on development originates from a Christian perspective that "development is transformation."